 This idling at schools mimics cars waiting in a drive-thru at fast food and coffee outlets, or at a bank, hence, the project name: Schools Are Not Drive-Thrus We are also making a statement that this harmful and wasteful practice should not occur, especially at schools where the negative impact of toxic tailpipe chemicals from a caravan of idling vehicles not only contributes to climate change and fossil fuel use, it affects children whose lungs are still developing.

-Green Driving America's Schools Are Not Drive-Thrus© is a funded project with a goal of implementing idle-free schools campaigns spanning SIX TO TEN WEEKS with up to three Upper Valley Vermont or New Hampshire participating elementary, middle, and high schools for the fall of 2023.
+Green Driving America's Schools Are Not Drive-Thrus© is a funded project with a goal of implementing idle-free schools campaigns spanning SIX TO TEN WEEKS with up to two Upper Valley Vermont or New Hampshire participating elementary, middle, and high schools for the 2024-2025 school year semesters.

 Thanks to funding by an anonymous foundation located in the Upper Valley,

 THIS PROJECT IS AT NO COST TO THESE SCHOOLS